Last Updated: February 15, 2025

 Candidates applying for the third step of the examination must meet the following requirements to complete their application.

-- Candidate should get an MD degree (or equivalent to it) or a DO degree.
+- Candidate should get an MD degree or a DO degree.

 - Candidate must clear Step 1 and Step 2 CK of USMLE.